 Ultimate Ears Everboom

-Initially known for custom in-ear monitors after founders Mindy and Jerry Harvey (who was Van Halen's touring monitor engineer) created a model for drummer Alex Van Halen to help him hear the other band members over the stage noise, Ultimate Ears quickly became popular with musicians.
+Ever heard of Ultimate Ears?
+Initially known for custom in-ear monitors after founders Mindy and Jerry Harvey (who was Van Halen's touring monitor engineer) created a model for drummer Alex Van Halen to help him hear the other band members over the stage noise, the brand quickly became popular with musicians.

 But it wasn’t until 2013, some five years after Logitech acquired the brand, that it launched its first Bluetooth speaker.
 The UE Boom certainly made waves in the market, as it was one of the first portable wireless speakers that was drop-proof, waterproof and offered 360-degree sound.